-The Company computes the provision for the liability to staff end-of-service benefits stated at AED 23,362 assuming that all employees were to leave as of the reporting date.
+The Company computes the provision for the liability to staff end-of-service benefits stated at AED 93,197 (previous period AED 23,362) assuming that all employees were to leave as of the reporting date.
 The management is of the opinion that no significant difference would have arisen had the liability been calculated on an actuarial basis as salary inflation and discount rates are likely to have approximately equal and opposite effects.